19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (a) has exported them; or

-(b) has shipped them for use as stores on a voyage or flight to or from a destination outside Singapore or as merchandise for sale by retail to persons carried on such a voyage or flight in a ship or aircraft,
+(b) has ship ped them —

+(i) for use as stores or fuel on an aircraft; or

+(ii) for sale by retail as merchandise to persons carried on an aircraft,

+[20/2010 wef 01/01/2011]

 and in either case, if such other conditions or restrictions, if any, as may be prescribed by the Minister in regulations or as the Comptroller may impose are fulfilled.

+(6A) Subject to subsection (6B), a supply relating to goods is zero-rated where the Comptroller is satisfied that the goods are —

+(a) for use as stores or fuel on a ship;

+(b) for installation on a ship or a ship under construction;

+(c) for use in the maintenance or operation of a ship; or

+(d) for sale by retail as merchandise to persons carried on a ship,

+and, in any of those cases, if such other conditions or restrictions, if any, as may be prescribed by the Minister in regulations or as the Comptroller may impose are fulfilled.

+[20/2010 wef 01/01/2011]

+(6B) Where there is a supply relating to goods referred to in subsection (6A) in relation to any ship which is designed or adapted for use for recreation or pleasure, the supply is zero-rated under that subsection only if the Comptroller is satisfied that the goods are used outside of Singapore.

+[20/2010 wef 01/01/2011]

 (7) The Minister may by regulations provide for the zero-rating of supplies of goods, or of such goods as may be specified in the regulations, in cases where the Comptroller is satisfied that the goods have been or are to be exported and such other conditions, if any, as may be specified in the regulations or as the Comptroller may impose are fulfilled.

-(8) Where the supply of any goods has been zero-rated under subsection (6) or regulations made under subsection (7) and —
+(8) Where the supply of any goods has been zero-rated under subsection (6) or (6A) or regulations made under subsection (7) and —

 (a) the goods are found in Singapore after the date on which they were alleged to have been or were to be exported or shipped; or

-(b) any condition specified in the regulations made under subsection (6) or (7) or imposed by the Comptroller is not complied with,
+(b) any condition specified in the regulations made under subsection (6), (6A) or (7) or imposed by the Comptroller is not complied with,

 [20/2010 wef 01/01/2011]